tSopermon/tSopermon/README.md

 - 3D Modeling and Processing 🌐

 ## 🌱 Currently Learning
-- Advanced Computer Graphics and Photogrammetry
+- Advanced Computer Graphics
 - Deep Learning for Computer Vision 📸
-- JavaScript for Algorithm Implementation 🖥️
+- WebGL & JavaScript for Algorithm Implementation 🖥️

 ## 💞️ Looking to Collaborate On
 - Open-source AI and ML projects